List of Kira Kira Happy Hirake! Cocotama characters: Cocotama Contracted to Haruka

 Tia is a Cocotama who born from a Tiara and is referred as the "Tiara Goddess".

 Main is a Cocotama who born from a microphone and is referred as the "Microphone Goddess".
 She is an idol Cocotama.

 Scope is a green Hedgehog Cocotama who born from telescope and referred as the "Telescope God".
 His full title is "Hoshi ni Michibikareshi Zoom de Hakken Scope no Mikoto" (星に導かれしズームで発見スコープのみこと, Hoshi ni Michibikareshi Zoom de Hakken Scope no Mikoto).

 Nicky is a Cocotama who born from a diary and referred as the "Diary Goddess".
 She came from 300 years from the future to help Ribbon and the others.

-Pashari is a purple Cocotama who born from a Camera and referred as the "Camera Goddess".
+Pashari is a purple feline Cocotama who born from a Camera and referred as the "Camera Goddess".

 Penne is a blue Cat Cocotama who is born from a fountain pen and referred as the "Fountain Pen God".
 He and Pipopa has left Sakura Town to Aozora Town 5 years ago but he and Pipopa returned to this town due to the Legendary Cocotama Contractor appearing and able to use magic.

 Pipopa is a pink Cow Cocotama who is born from a Telephone and is referred as the "Telephone Goddess".
 She and Penne has left Sakura Town to Aozora Town 5 years ago but she and Penne are back to this town due to the Legendary Cocotama Contractor has appearing and able to use magic.

 Sebastian is a white Sheep Cocotama who born from a clock and referred as the "Clock God".
 He is Tia's maid.